-The second technique used in films is the use of the sound bridging technique.
-An audio bridge is a kind of transition that takes sound from the next scene in a sequence and uses it in the previous one.
-So you hear the next scene before you see it.
+Secondly, sound designers use sound bridging techniques to create a smooth transition between scenes.
+This involves using sound from the next scene in a sequence and incorporating it into the previous one, allowing the audience to hear the next scene before they see it.

-Plus, sound design and mixing can convey emotion in your film.
-If you think that a certain scene is not working as it should, and perhaps something is missing, then most likely it is sound or music.
-It is important to remember that the greatest function of this art is to make the audience feel.
+In addition, sound design and mixing can convey emotions in a film.
+If a particular scene is not working as intended, it is likely that something is missing in the sound or music.
+The primary goal of sound design is to make the audience feel and evoke emotions.

-However, thanks to modern audio technology, theater sound engineers have been able to do more complex work, it has become cheaper and easier to use for live performances.
-It is worth noting that the film and television industry has had a greater influence on modern drama, which has led to the fact that scenes in plays are often made shorter.
-However, it is not always possible to embody this with the help of scenery alone, but you can effectively use sound.
+Thanks to advancements in modern audio technology, theater sound engineers are now able to do more complex work, making it cheaper and easier to incorporate sound into live performances.
+Although the film and television industry has had a greater influence on modern drama, leading to shorter scenes in plays, scenery alone cannot always effectively achieve this goal.
+This is where sound design can be utilized to great effect.

-Sound design has evolved tremendously in cinema, setting a high standard, and then successfully spread to the theater scene.
+Sound design has developed significantly in the cinema, setting a high standard, and has since successfully spread to the theater scene.

 - volume control;

-- installing speakers and microphones in the right places;
+- positioning speakers and microphones in appropriate locations;

-Most genres of music these days, such as rock, ambient, electronic music and others, play a significant role for the sound designer and producer, who hone the sound landscape of the entire recording.
-At the same time, the main task is to get the best result from the musicians of the project and make various technical decisions, which include setting up instrument timbres and arranging.
+In modern music, genres like rock, ambient, and electronic music have a substantial impact on the sound designer and producer, who shape the overall sound of the recording.
+Their primary responsibility is to achieve the best possible result from the project’s musicians and make technical decisions, such as setting up instrument timbres and arrangement.

-During fashion shows, the artistic directors often work closely with the sound engineers to ensure that the music matches the chosen theme of the event, the style of the collection, and more.
+At fashion shows, the artistic directors frequently collaborate with sound engineers to guarantee that the music aligns with the selected theme of the event, the collection’s style, and other relevant factors.

-When working with sounds, the computer must use special systems that can reproduce interactive sounds.
-To do this, the designer should work with special software that can change sounds or process data entered by the user while interacting with the application.
-Often times, when it comes to interactive application development, the designer must collaborate with audio programmers.
+When dealing with sounds, computers require specialized systems capable of reproducing interactive sounds.
+To achieve this, designers work with dedicated software that can manipulate sounds or process data entered by the user during application interaction.
+In the development of interactive applications, designers often collaborate with audio programmers.